Frequently asked questions

 • homes with boys and girls 5 years or older sleeping in the same bedroom.

-Homes that will not get work done by the Room to Breathe program:
+Homes that will not get work done by the Improvements and Upgrades program:

 • homes that are not overcrowded